WFA-IRL: Inverse Reinforcement Learning of Autonomous Behaviors Encoded as Weighted Finite Automata: Evaluation

 \subsection{Our method and baselines}

-Our method WFA-IRL uses a neural network architecture to represent the cost function, and detailed discussion can be found in Appendix \ref{sec:cost_representation}.
-We use the spectral learning algorithm in the Scikit-SpLearn toolbox \citep{Arrivault2017SpLearn} to learn the parameters $\psi$ of the WFA from the expert demonstrations $\calD$.
+Our method WFA-IRL uses a neural network architecture to represent the cost function.
+For a detailed description, please refer to Appendix~\ref{sec:cost_representation}.
+We use the spectral learning algorithm in the Scikit-SpLearn toolbox \cite{Arrivault2017SpLearn} to learn the parameters $\psi$ of the WFA from the expert demonstrations $\calD$.
 In the implementation, we first compress the demonstration words $\sigma_{0:T_n}^n$ where consecutive identical symbols are removed.
 This greatly reduces the complexity of learning the WFA while keeping the symbol sequences unchanged.
-The hyperparameters for the spectral learning method are the \texttt{rank} of the automaton ($m$ in Theorem \ref{th:spectral}) and the sizes (\texttt{rows} and \texttt{cols}) of the prefix and suffix basis ($\calB = \prl{\calP, \calS}$ in Theorem \ref{th:spectral}), which determine the size of the Hankel matrix estimated empirically from the demonstrations.
-The spectral method can learn the demonstrated words almost perfectly with near zero loss in \eqref{eq:wfa_loss} for all tasks and the best hyperparameter configurations are shown in Table~\ref{tb:results}.
+The hyperparameters for the spectral learning method are the \texttt{rank} of the automaton ($m$ in Theorem \ref{th:spectral}) and the sizes (\texttt{rows} and \texttt{cols}) of the prefix and suffix basis ($\calB = \prl{\calP, \calS}$ in Theorem \ref{th:spectral}), which determine the size of the Hankel matrix estimated empirically from demonstrations.
+The complexity is $O(n\times \texttt{rank} \times \texttt{rows} \times \texttt{cols})$ since we iterate through the ranks to find a minimal WFA and count the prefix and suffix frequencies for a given word.
+The spectral method can learn almost perfectly with near zero loss in \eqref{eq:wfa_loss} for all tasks and the best hyperparameter configurations are shown in Table~\ref{tb:results}.
 We observe that larger WFA capacity is required to learn from suboptimal trajectories and thus more diverse words from ${\calD_2}$.